euwee/swChallenge/README.md

 3. Thymeleaf jar files
 4. Spring Framework Javamail jar files

-Moreover, I uploaded a webMailClient-scr.zip file as well.
+Moreover, I uploaded a webMailClient-src.zip file as well.
 Inside there is pom.xml, you may use it deploy the project using Maven.
 Or unzip it into Spring Tools Suite or eclipse (support Spring-boot)
 The application.properties set the tomcat server listening port to 8088.
 You may change it to your prefer listening port.